 Sec.
 459 CCC governing the transfer of ownership states that if a contract of sale is subject to a condition or time clause, the ownership of the property is not transferred until the condition is fulfilled or the time has arrived.
 Under the law of several countries a condition stipulating that the transfer of ownership is under the condition that the purchase price is paid is generally called a “Retention of Title”.

 For instance: if the buyer is in default of its obligations, the owner of the retained property (the seller) has the right to recover his property from the buyer since the seller still has the ownership of such property (exercise of the right of ownership, Sec.
 1336 CCC, comparable to the German § 985 BGB).
 Because the seller doesn’t lose his ownership before the payment is fulfilled completely, retention of title constitutes a security in property title for the seller.

 III.
 Retention of Title under the International Private Law

-If the property is located in Thailand, Thai law would govern the transfer of the ownership according to Sec.
+If the property is located in Thailand, Thai law governs the transfer of the ownership according to Sec.
 16 of the “Act on Conflict of Laws B.E.
-2481” which states that movable and immovable property is governed by the law of the place where the property is situated.
+2481”, which states that movable and immovable property is governed by the law of the place where the property is situated.

 IV.
 Acceptance of Foreign Retention of Title